vuejs/docs/src/guide/extras/reactivity-in-depth.md

 2. If a variable is read when there is a currently running effect, make that effect a subscriber to that variable.
 E.g. because `A0` and `A1` are read when `update()` is being executed, `update()` becomes a subscriber to both `A0` and `A1` after the first call.

-3. Detect when a variable is mutated.
+3. Detect when a variable is modified.
 E.g. when `A0` is assigned a new value, notify all its subscriber effects to re-run.

 ## How Reactivity Works in Vue {#how-reactivity-works-in-vue}